7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Benefits: Rugged construction, User friendly operation, Extremely affordable

 The JHS Prestige Buffer is our Top Pick for this list.
-This is a rugged one-knob mini pedal that offers you a clean boost and will likely fit in any pedalboard.
+This is a rugged one-knob mini pedal that will likely fit in any pedalboard.
 With a simple design and great built quality, this pedal offers three ways to boost your tone.

 Top Pick